nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/lib_zigbee_signal_handler.rst

 Behavior on stack start
 ***********************

-When the stack is started through :cpp:func:`zigbee_enable()`, the stack generates the following signals:
+When the stack is started through :c:func:`zigbee_enable`, the stack generates the following signals:

 * ``ZB_ZDO_SIGNAL_PRODUCTION_CONFIG_READY`` -- indicating that the stack attempted to load application-specific production configuration from flash memory.
 * ``ZB_ZDO_SIGNAL_SKIP_STARTUP`` -- indicating that the stack has initialized all internal structures and the Zigbee scheduler has started.